podvistorcheto/Milestone-3/README.md

 At a later stage the media upload provided limited options.
 MongoDB is document based and storing pictures is not recommened.
 Hence, I decided to store the picture by converting it to a string to fit in the database.
 To improve the uploads each picture size is restricted to 4MB.

 The entire CSS styling was done near the end of the project.
 The styles of the app stick to the Materialize framework.
-In order to stick to simplified approach
-I tried to resort as less as possible to custome  css in the static folder.
-Interestingly Materialize does not provide a proper form for the username input form validation.
-When I tried with custome css design of the form it became much time consuming.
+In order to stick to simplified approach I tried to resort to few customised css in the static folder.
+Interestingly Materialize does not provide a validation form for the username input.
 Therefore I sticked to the email validation form offered by Materialize.

 ## Testing